canonical/checkbox/checkbox-ng/docs/dev/resources.rst

 We are currently considering one improvement to resource programs.
 This would allow us to introduce a fix that resolves some issues in a backwards compatible way.
-Technical aspects are not yet resolved as that extension would not be available in :term:`CheckBox` until CheckBox can be built on top of :term:`PlainBox`
+Technical aspects are not yet resolved as that extension would not be available in :term:`Checkbox` until Checkbox can be built on top of :term:`Plainbox`

 Implicit any(), explicit all()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^